 - 10.1 Under the terms of their Tenancy Agreement tenants must allow access to their property for maintenance and/ or safety checks to be carried out.
 In order to undertake works it may be necessary to de-energise the electrical supply to the property. - 10.2 Prior to undertaking any works, written confirmation will be provided in accordance with our access policy.
-It is the tenant's responsibility to ensure that: - Any action in relation to saving electronic files i.e. IT related software, programmes or other electronic storage is taken prior to the commencement of the work; - Any contingency arrangements arising from the absence of electrical supplies are highlighted and agreed in advance of works; - Appropriate access and relocation/removal of any obstacles will need to be undertaken (in situations where the tenant is unable to manage support will be agreed); - The emptying and storage of freezers/ fridges etc.; - There is temporary provision of heating and hot water as required; - Floor coverings such as laminate flooring are removed; - Loft spaces are cleared; - Any repairs or faults are reported in a timely manner.
+It is the tenant's responsibility to ensure that: - Any action in relation to saving electronic files i.e., IT related software, programmes or other electronic storage is taken prior to the commencement of the work; - Any contingency arrangements arising from the absence of electrical supplies are highlighted and agreed in advance of works; - Appropriate access and relocation/removal of any obstacles will need to be undertaken (in situations where the tenant is unable to manage support will be agreed); - The emptying and storage of freezers/ fridges etc.; - There is temporary provision of heating and hot water as required; - Floor coverings such as laminate flooring are removed; - Loft spaces are cleared; - Any repairs or faults are reported in a timely manner. - Any fittings installed by residents that are not owned by the housing association will be inspected for safety.
+If found to be faulty, these fittings will be made safe but will not be replaced.

-11. Leaseholders and Shared Owners Responsibility
+11 Leaseholders and Shared Owners Responsibility